Breword/tmux/Contributing.md

   select-layout without an argument should include it, so C-Space could cycle through it with the preset layouts.
 Also a separate flag or layout name to restore it directly.

-- "After" hooks are missing for many commands that do not use CMD_AFTERHOOK.

-- A command in copy mode to toggle the selection.

 - wait-for could do more, for example being able to wait for a pane to exit or close (could use the existing notify code in some way).
 Also a flag for a